mjbots/moteus/docs/reference.md

 Mode: Read/write

 This can be used to override the global velocity limit for internally generated trajectories.

+If negative, then no limit is applied.

 If unspecified, it is NaN / maximally negative, which implies to use the global configurable default.

 #### 0x029 - Acceleration limit ####

 Mode: Read/write

 This can be used to override the global acceleration limit for internally generated trajectories.

+If negative, then no limit is applied.

 If unspecified, it is NaN / maximally negative, which implies to use the global configurable default.

 #### 0x02a - Fixed voltage override ####